THE numbers added up for a group of students who secured top grades in maths despite taking their exams six months early.

 Nicholas hopes applying the subject will stand him in good stead to fulfil his aspiration to work in chemical engineering.
 He said: “The field is so diverse that you can end up doing anything from automotive engineering to designing oil rigs.”

-Ross, who hopes to work in banking, said: “We are all thrilled to have done so well and appreciate everything the school has done for us, such as pushing us on so quickly and organizing extra tutorials in the holidays.”
+Ross, who hopes to work in banking, said: “We are all thrilled to have done so well and appreciate everything the school has done for us, such as pushing us on so quickly and organising extra tutorials in the holidays.”